extric99/Hackintosh-NUC7I7DNKE/README.md

 - RAM: 2x 16GB G.Skill Ripjaws F4-2133C15S-16GRS 2133 MHz, DDR4
 - Storage: m.2 WD GREEN 256GB
 - dGPU: N/A
-- WIFI/BT: Both the default intel module as DW1560 are supported by this built.
+- WIFI/BT: Both the default intel module as DW1560 are supported by this built (use appropriate config.plist).
 It is advisable to replace the default module as the DW1560 will provide feature parity with a real Mac.

 - SMIBIOS 8,1
-- OpenCore 5.9
+- OpenCore 6.2

 ![](https://github.com/extric99/Hackintosh-NUC7I7DNKE/blob/master/screenshot/Screenshot_OC.png)